aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Large Language Models

 An LLM is a general purpose language model, typically based on "transformers": a kind of neural network architecture.
-It is trained on huge amounts of data, to give an idea of the size: it is reported that GPT-3 (Generative Pre-trained Transformer) was trained on 45 terabytes of text data collected from the Internet. // https://www.springboard.com/blog/data-science/machine-learning-gpt-3-open-ai/
+It is trained on huge amounts of data, to give an idea of the size: it is reported that GPT-3 (Generative Pre-trained Transformer) was trained on 45 terabytes of text data collected from the Internet @gpt45teras.

 Such models are "general purpose", in the sense that they have language "understanding" and generation capabilities that can be useful in a very wide range of applications.
 Such models can be fed a text input (prompted), and they are typically described at any step as predicting "the most likely word" that comes after the "sequence of words" in the prompt.